WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

 </center>

-As you may have noticed in the picture above, the red cones maximum sensitivity is more yellow than red however they are the cones with the most sensitivity to the red.
+As you may have noticed in the picture above, the red cones maximum sensitivity is more yellow than red however, they are the cones with the most sensitivity to the red.
 That is why another notation is L-cones (long wave cone).
 The same is true for blue and green cones.
-They are also referenced as S-cones and M-cones (Short and medium waves cones).
+They are also referenced as S-cones and M-cones (Short and medium wave cones).

 Rods are 1 000 times more light sensitive than cones.
-That is why under low light condition we mainly use them to see.
-As rods are highly sensitive to intensity, they are always saturated in their response and cannot provide color informations.
+That is why under low light condition, we mainly use them to see.
+As rods are highly sensitive to intensity, they are always saturated in their response and cannot provide color information.

 External link to go further: